 Dear faculty, staff and students,

-Please rest assured that the campus and our school are doing the very best we can to navigate the ever-changing public health crisis.To help everyone adjust in these uncertain times, we want to provide you with current information, updates, policies and coping tips on this page.
+Please rest assured that the campus and our school are doing the very best we can to navigate the ever-changing public health crisis.To help everyone adjust in these uncertain times, we want to provide you with current information, updates, policies and coping tips on these "Remote Connectedness" pages.
 Many of our faculty and students are experts in stress and coping, and we will share their tips, links and blogs.
 We are updating this page daily.
 If you have any information you would like posted, please send to Mimi Ko Cruz.
 Wishing you all the best.

 Dean Nancy Guerra

 May 2, 2020: Message from Dean Nancy Guerra

 We’ve talked about gratitude, kindness, innovation, and doing our best/doing enough.
 This week I want to talk about compassion vs. hate.
 Zoom bombing seems to be the current form of hate — I guess those who hate always find ways to adjust what they do to the circumstances.
 As you know, we are doing all we can to provide zoom updates and strategies to prevent this.
 But hate has many forms, it feels more and more like it is all around us every day, whether it be zoom bombing or finding someone or some group to blame for COVID-19.